kitconcept/volto-blocks-grid/README.md

 ## Philosophy

-At kitconcept, we think that providing a full featured, 2d free will layout (eg. Plone Mosaic-ish like) to users is often overwhelming, specially if these users are not technical or power users.
+At kitconcept, we think that providing a full featured, two dimensional free will layout (eg. Plone Mosaic-ish like) to users is often overwhelming, specially if these users are not technical or power users.
 Providing a proper and comprehensive UX for this kind of layouts are often hard and counter intuitive, specially when dealing with behaviors in responsive layouts.
 Our experience is that allowing that also enables an easy path to craft "ugly layouts" way out of the (most probably) existing site style guide.

-By providing a mean to restrict the users to unidimensional layouts (and still enabling them to build with them 2d layouts) are better than an UX that allows you to arbitrary position blocks in a 2d space.
+By providing a mean to restrict the users to unidimensional layouts (and still enabling them to build with them 2D layouts) are better than an UX that allows you to arbitrary position blocks in a 2D space.

 Also, unidimensional grids are also more in line of the current design trends in modern web, where we can often find these unified one rowed sections, specially in landing pages.